Swan guiding barge, lower end of St-Martin Canal |

 You might want to check out Wikipedia's article on the Panama (Ecuadorian) hat.

 And, a last minute reprieve...
-For those who find that they are delighted by magical canal palindromes, and can't live without more of them, we have just concocted a follow-up post, entitled "Unplanned Canals"
+For those who find that they are delighted by magical canal palindromes, and can't live without more of them, we have just concocted a follow-up post, entitled "Unplanned Canals".

-To resume daily titillations on our blog 'Daily Illustrated Nonsense', click HERE.
-Once you arrive, you can select your time frame of interest from the calendar-based listings in the righthand margin, and check the daily offerings for any month in the years 2020 to the present.
-(As of February 2023, there are 1100 entries available on the Daily blog, and most of these are also presented here on 'Edifying Nonsense' in topic-based collections.)
+To resume the sequence of daily titillations on our related blog "Daily Illustrated Nonsense", click HERE.
+Once you arrive, you can select your time frame of interest from the calendar-based listings at the bottom of the page, and check the daily offerings for any month from the start of 2020 until December 2024.

 No comments: